On the connectivity of spaces of three-dimensional tilings: Local Moves: Flips and Trits

 A {\it trit} is a move involving three dominoes which sit inside a $2 \times 2 \times 2$ cube where each domino is parallel to a distinct axis.
 We thus necessarily have some rotation of Figure \ref{fig:postrit}.
 The trit that takes the drawing at the left of Figure \ref{fig:postrit} to the drawing at the right is a {\it positive trit}.
 The reverse move is a {\it negative trit}.
 Notice that the $2 \times 2 \times 2$ cube need not be entirely contained in $R$.
 On the other hand, not just the six cubes directly involved in the trit but also at least one of the other two must be contained in $R$ otherwise $R$ is not a manifold.

 Flips and trits behave well with respect to refinement.
 If $t_0$ and $t_1$ differ by a flip, then their refinements differ by a sequence of $125$ flips.
 If $t_0$ and $t_1$ differ by a trit, then their refinements differ by a a trit and a sequence of flips.
-Therefore we have: \begin{prop} If $t_0$ and $t_1$ are connected by flips (resp. flips and trits) then their refinements are also connected by flips (resp. flips and trits). \end{prop} The converse does not hold however.
-Already in the $4\times 4\times 4$ box, there exist tilings $t_0$ and $t_1$ which are not mutually accessible by flips but such that $t_0^{(1)}$ and $t_1^{(1)}$ are.
+Therefore we have:

+\begin{prop} If $t_0$ and $t_1$ are connected by flips (resp. flips and trits) then their refinements are also connected by flips (resp. flips and trits). \end{prop}

+The converse does not hold however.
+The two tilings $t_0$ and $t_1$ of the $4\times 4\times 2$ box shown in Figure \ref{fig:442} admit no flips and are therefore not mutually accessible by flips; their refinements $t_0^{(1)}$ and $t_1^{(1)}$ are mutually accessible.

+The tiling of the $8\times 8\times 4$ torus in Figure \ref{fig:488} admits no flips or trits.
+We do not know whether there exist tilings of boxes which do not admit either flips or trits (small boxes admit no such tilings).